awscbba/registry-api/scripts/README.md

 # Registry API Scripts

-This directory contains maintenance and analysis scripts for the registry-api.
+This directory contains essential maintenance and analysis scripts for the registry-api.

 ## Data Management Scripts